google/fscrypt/README.md

 allows the use of v2 encryption policies.  v2 policies have several security and usability improvements over v1 policies.

-Be careful when using ext4 encryption on removable media, since ext4 filesystems with the `encrypt` feature cannot be mounted on systems with kernel versions older than the minimums listed above -- even to access unencrypted files!

 If you configure `fscrypt` to use non-default features, other kernel prerequisites may be needed too.
 See [Configuration file](#configuration-file).